anakela/js-password-generator/README.md

 This project also pushed me to learn about nesting `if...else` statements and `for loops` inside of functions so that they work one after another to complete a function.

+Lastly, I learned how to use Google Chrome's Console to view the functions in my code to better understand where errors might be occuring.
+(The `console.log()` will always be one of my favorites!)

 ### Continued Development

 This particular assignment has shown me how much I have to learn when it comes to JavaScript.
 I would like to apply what I've learned here and apply it to additional new projects.